 The answer to that all depends on how much hair you have in the first place.

-So, whilst it's often been said that losing about 100 hairs a day is completely normal, that number can vary from person to person.
+So whilst it's often been said that losing about 100 hairs per day is completely normal, that number can vary from person to person.
+Here are the three main factors that influence how much hair you lose on a daily basis:

 In the photos below, you can see six people labeled A, B or C.